Materials, Crafting, and Rocket Part Requirements

 Fast Recovery When a Requirement Stalls

-- Stand at the delivery point, usually the Silo, and write down the item that is not increasing.
+- Stand at the delivery point, usually the Silo, and note the item that is not increasing.

 - Walk back to the machine that makes that item.
-If its output is full, your belt or receiver is blocked.
+If its output is full, the belt or receiver is blocked.
 If its input is empty, the problem is upstream.

 - Check the ingredient with the lowest supply.
 That is the bottleneck.
 Fix that one item first.

-- Add a buffer before huge quotas, especially for Steel Beams, Servos, Lightweight Frames, Batteries, and Rocket Fuel.
+- Add a buffer before huge quotas, especially for Steel Beams, Circuit Boards, Servos, Oxygen Tanks, Lightweight Frames, Batteries, and Rocket Fuel.

-For new players, the best habit is simple: do not tear down a working line until the replacement is ready.
+The best habit is simple: do not tear down a working line until the replacement is ready.
 Place the new machines, feed them from storage, test one full craft cycle, then remove the old spaghetti.
-Morgan gets her rocket, St. Ambroise gets a cleaner factory, and you get to feel very clever without spending the whole evening chasing one missing Copper Wire.
+Morgan gets her rocket, St. Ambroise gets a cleaner factory, and you spend less time chasing one missing Copper Wire.